- What we collect

-The Community Heritage Grants program has funded 320 Preservation Needs Assessments (previously called preservation surveys).
-In each case, an external consultant was appointed to conduct the assessment.
-The aim of a Preservation Needs Assessment is to look at the physical condition of a collection, the suitability of current housing and storage facilities and to make recommendations for the development of a conservation program.
+The Community Heritage Grants program has funded 457 preservation needs assessments (PNA)s, (previously called preservation surveys).
+In each case, an external consultant was appointed to conduct the PNA.
+The aim of a PNA is to look at the physical condition of a collection, the suitability of current housing and storage facilities and to make recommendations for the development of a conservation program.
 Before you proceed, you might find the following publications useful:

 - The Getty Conservation Institute and Heritage Preservation, The Conservation Assessment

-An experienced, qualified conservator should undertake the Preservation Needs Assessment.
+An experienced, qualified conservator should undertake the PNA.
 When you’re selecting a conservator, request to see a CV, ask for references from previous clients and where possible, ask to see an example of their previous work.
 Check that the conservator carries insurance.
 The following resources will assist you to find a conservator to conduct your assessment:

 - Australian Institute for the Conservation of Cultural Material (AICCM)

 AICCM is the national professional body for conservators in Australia.
-They maintain a list of qualified conservators who are able to undertake Preservation Needs Assessments (in addition to Significance Assessments or other conservation work).
+You can search for qualified conservators who are able to undertake PNAs.
 Look at the conservators' listed areas of speciality as a guide.

-Here you will find the names of all consultants who have undertaken Preservation Needs Assessments (and Significance Assessments) for past CHG recipients.
-Contact the individual Project Coordinators for advice on how they managed these consultancies.
+Here you will find the names of all consultants who have undertaken PNAs for recent CHG recipients.
+Contact the individual project contacts for advice on how they managed these consultancies.

-A Preservation Needs Assessment usually involves a conservator carrying out a site visit (2 days) to assess the condition of the collection and the environmental conditions of the storage facility.
+A PNA usually involves a conservator carrying out a site visit (2 days) to assess the condition of the collection and the environmental conditions of the storage facility.
 They then collate the information and produce a report (4-5 days).
-This will cost in the range of $3500-$4000 (ex.
-GST) depending on the size of the collection being assessed.
-Remember to factor in travel and accommodation costs if the conservator does not live locally.
-Ask for a written quote that details the components such as: on-site visit, travel costs, report writing etc.

-Before the consultant begins the Preservation Needs Assessment, the following steps need to be taken:
+Before the consultant begins the PNA, the following steps need to be taken:

-- Understand what the CHG program expects to see in the report - see the Preservation Needs Assessment report summary below.
+- Understand what the CHG program expects to see in the report - see the report summary below.

 - Physically isolate the collection items or clearly identify them before the assessor arrives.
 Arrange a suitable working space.
 Valuable time is lost when objects and documentation cannot be found or working space is inadequate.